johnmerritt72/BackgroundChanger/README.md

 - `image_path`: Path to the image file (.png, .jpg, or .jpeg)
 - `monitor_index`: Optional monitor index (0-based, default is 0 for primary monitor)
+- `--silent`, `--hide`, `-s`: Optional flag to hide the console window during execution

 ## Features

 - **True Per-Monitor Support**: Uses Windows modern API (`IDesktopWallpaper`) to set wallpaper independently on each monitor
+- **Silent Mode**: Option to hide the console window for batch file execution or background operation
 - **Automatic Fallback**: Falls back to combined wallpaper approach if modern API is unavailable
 - **Aspect Ratio Preservation**: Images are scaled to fit without distortion
 - **Format Support**: Handles PNG and JPEG files